Results: "A Little Haiku Contest by haiku magazine IRIS"

 If you have any questions, write to us at email@example.com

 daryl nielsen sent this 'news from bear creek':

-Pushcart Prize nominees for 2009 by bear creek haiku were:
+Pushcart Prize nominees for 2009 by bear creek haiku

 Andrea Blythe, poem India

 Christopher E Ellington, poem It's An Old Story

 Claudia Ullman, poem She Spoke of Beauty Parlors

 A maximum of six nominations are allowed - if 60 were allowed, at least that many distinguished poems and poets would have been nominated.

 Encouragement for visiting Bob King's blossoming online site 'Colorado Poets Center